 Complete the remainder of the form as required.
-Attach documentation to support your appeal and mail to the Board of Revision of Taxes, Curtis Center, 3rd Floor, 601 Walnut Street/Suite 325 East, Philadelphia, PA 19106.
+Attach documentation to support your appeal and take in person or mail to the Board of Revision of Taxes, Curtis Center, 3rd Floor, 601 Walnut Street/Suite 325 East, Philadelphia, PA 19106. (see Section I, #5)